Bank Indonesia

-Bank Indonesia (BI) is the central bank of the Republic of Indonesia.
-It replaced in 1953 the Bank of Java (De Javasche Bank), which had been created in 1828 to serve the financial needs of the Dutch East Indies.
+Bank Indonesia (BI; lit.
+'Bank of Indonesia') is the central bank of the Republic of Indonesia.
+It replaced the Bank of Java in 1953, which had been created in 1828 to serve the financial needs of the Dutch East Indies.

 History

 Bank of Java

 King William I of the Netherlands granted the right to create a private bank in the Indies in 1826, which was named De Javasche Bank.
 It was founded on 24 January 1828 and later became the bank of issue of the Dutch East Indies.
 The bank regulated and issued the Netherlands Indies gulden.

 In 1881, an office of the Bank of Java was opened in Amsterdam.
 Later followed the opening of an office in New York.
 By 1930 the bank owned sixteen office branches in the Dutch East Indies: Bandung, Cirebon, Semarang, Yogyakarta, Surakarta, Surabaya, Malang, Kediri, Banda Aceh, Medan, Padang, Palembang, Banjarmasin, Pontianak, Makassar, and Manado.
-Almost all buildings were designed by the Amsterdam architect Eduard Cuypers (1859-1927) in collaboration with M.J.
-Hulswit (1862-1921) and A.A.
-Fermont (1882-1967) in Batavia.
+Almost all buildings were designed by the Amsterdam architect Eduard Cuypers (1859–1927) in collaboration with M. J. Hulswit (1862–1921) and A. A. Fermont (1882–1967) in Batavia.

 The Bank of Java was operated as a private bank and individuals as well as industries etc. could get help in the bank's offices.